So you just tried our 5 Flexibility Tests, and you determined that you’re about as flexible as a steel rod.

-Research has shown that anything beyond this does not confer any benefit however, there are many anecdotes of people experiencing great improvement from holding stretches for up to 2 minutes.
+Research has shown that anything beyond this confers less benefit; however, many anecdotes show people experiencing significant improvement from holding stretches for up to 2 minutes.

-Bottom line; hold each stretch from 30 sec- 2 minutes.
+Bottom line; hold each stretch from 30 seconds to 2 minutes.

 How Often Should I Stretch?

-I recommend stretching on a daily basis, for a maximum of 5-10 minutes.
-Anything more than that and you are likely wasting your time, which you have very little of.
+I recommend stretching on a daily basis for a maximum of 5-10 minutes.
+The more you stretch, the better you will be.

 It is certainly not necessary to stretch more than once per day.

 When Should I Stretch?

 It is always best to stretch muscles when they are warm.
-Therefore it’s best to do it after a workout or even after a warm shower.
+Therefore it’s best to do it after a workout or a warm shower.

-Otherwise, if you are not working out that day, you can stretch right before bed.
+Otherwise, if you are not working out that day, you can do your stretching session right before bed.